zianpan/fancy_retriever/README.md

 # Biencoder Code Instances Retriever
+Reimplementation of SCODE-R and a pipeline to obtain the embeddings for given texts and to get the retrieved results.
+Make sure you run `run_candidate_embedding.sh` and then run `run_inference.sh`.
+But make sure you download all necessary checkpoints before run these scripts!

+## Main Components
+- SCODE-R/
+  - `run_candidate_embedding.sh`: the script to generate embeddings for the given database
+  - `run_inference.sh`: the script to generate the output retrieved results and save those as json files

 # Retrieved Code Instances Reranker
 A component for reranking and improving retrieved code instance results based on semantic analysis and code understanding.